Query language in Monitoring

 Uploading metrics

-Select metrics using the metric name and selectors that filter label values (for more information, see Labels).
+Select a set of metrics using the metrics names and selectors to filter label values (for more information, see Labels).
 You can use the sets of metrics you created in alerts or transmit them to a function as an argument.

-Specify the name of a metric and required labels,
+Specify the metric name and the required labels,

 Warning